Isaiah Rashad puts on for TDE with the release of “The House Is Burning” (This review also includes the deluxe version of the album)

 If you ask me, Isaiah is not supposed to fit on songs like “From The Garden” or “Score,” but he does, and I think that’s because sometimes beats ask to be pimped by folks that don’t do too much.
 Also, there’s a group of

 weed heads music fans that strictly listen to songs for vibes; Isaiah’s music is all about vibes.
 If you are rolling up or getting a massage, I can see your body f**king with The House is Burning more than your ears.

-The guest features on The House Is Burning ranges from A-listers to D-listers (No offense to anyone).
+The guest features on The House Is Burning range from A-listers to D-listers (No offense to anyone).
 My favorite appearance came from 6LACK on “Score.”
-Overall, I do think everyone on this album did a great job of ignoring Isaiah’s vibes and plugging their own vibes to the song’s they were featured on.
+Overall, I do think everyone on the album did a great job of ignoring Isaiah’s vibes and plugging their own vibes into the songs they were featured on.

 The beats on The House Is Burning are so f**king good, right?
-Each one boasts therapeutic elements and old time hood feels.
+Each one boasts therapeutic elements and old-school hood feels.
 I give the beats on this album an A!

-Don’t you just love how TDE artists create music that share similar vibes?
-On the real, The House is Burning feels like the perfect appetizer while we wait for the entré… Kendrick Lamar’s upcoming album (Kendrick, please get back into the studio!
+Don’t you just love how TDE artists create music that shares similar vibes?
+On the real, The House is Burning feels like the perfect appetizer to Kendrick Lamar’s upcoming album (Kendrick, please get back into the studio!
 The COVID cases are declining…somewhat).